Apeksha: Cast

-Social Commentary
+Social commentary

 When Niranjala and Meneka leave from the university, a brash young man pulls up and offers Meneka a ride.
 She refuses and instead of continuing on his way, he insults her.
 Later, Niranjala and Meneka get into their car, and the young man drives up to them.
 He is rude and harasses Meneka through the car window.
-Their driver asks, "Isn't that the son of someone important?" to which Niranjala replies, "It doesn't matter; he wasn't raised well."

 Nimal has a degree from a Sri Lankan university, yet with the high unemployment rate in the late 1970s, the only job he can attain is that of a gas attendant.
 When he is unemployed, he fears that other people will assume he is part of the Janatha Vimukthi Peramuna.
 Niranjala's social identity as part of the English speaking elite is pointed at this socio-political situation.